-The consolidated financial statements of the Group are prepared under the historical cost convention as modified for the revaluation at fair value of financial assets at fair value through other comprehensive income and financial assets at fair value through profit or loss.
+The consolidated financial statements of the Group are prepared under the historical cost convention as modified for the revaluation at fair value of investment securities.

 Functional and presentation currency

 The consolidated financial statements of the Group are presented in Kuwaiti Dinars ("KD"), which is the functional currency of the Parent Company.